peterdsharpe/Vortax/README.md

-# :tornado: Vortax :tornado:
+<h1 align='center'>Vortax 🌬️🌪️🍃</h1>

-> NOTE: this library is a heavy work in progress - expect breaking changes.
+> **NOTE: this library is currently a heavy work in progress - expect breaking changes.**

-Vortax is a small self-contained JAX-based 3D potential flow solver.
+Vortax is a [JAX](https://github.com/google/jax) library for boundary-element representations of flowfields for fluid dynamics problems, where kernels may be potential flow singularities or otherwise.

-## Features
+Features:

-- **Hardware-accelerated**: Leverages JAX to run parts of the solve (e.g., kernel computations, linear solves) on GPUs.
+- **Hardware-accelerated**: Leverages JAX to run parts of the solve (e.g., kernel computations, linear- and least-squares solves) on GPUs.
 - **Scalable**: Uses matrix-free methods and hierarchical spatial decompositions to improve runtime for large problems.
 (WIP)
-- **Differentiable**: Differentiable with respect to a) geometry, b) freestream conditions, and c) singularity kernel functions.
+- **Differentiable**: Differentiable with respect to a) geometry, b) freestream conditions, and c) kernel functions.
-- **Mesh-compatible**: Takes raw triangulated surface meshes (e.g., STL files) as input, allowing easy application to complex geometries.
+- **Mesh-compatible**: Takes raw unstructured triangulated surface meshes (e.g., STL files) as input, allowing easy application to complex geometries.

 ## Gallery